SalmanAwan/proj-autodb/README.md

 1. Make DB Script's user and login creation parameterized
 2. Provide sample scripts as guide for New Projects

-Feel free to fork and extend.
+Feel free to fork and extend